sleemburg/cdist-utils/CDIST-INVENTORY.md

 to all hosts in the explorer directory.
 Based on the rules and the available explorer output, the inventory directory is repopulated.

+It is also possible to add manual tags.
+This requires the following directory to be present:

+`~/cdist-inventory`

+Like an explorer direcory, this directory contains files which match the labels in the configuration file.
+The content of the file consists of the names of hosts.
+Compared to the explorer directory matching on this directory only generates a true or false outcome.

 # CONFIGURATION FILE

 The configuration file is in .ini style format.